WalkingZ3d/GoogleRemake/README.md

 ## Future Features
 - The server will connect to a database so far more quotes can be retrieved.
 - The database will mean more enpoints are needed to show a wider variety of data.
+- Include functionality to retrieve based on more specific criteria - such as "sky sports"